 When Was The First Bible Written?
-Tracing the Biblical Origins
+THE COMPLETE "ORIGIN STORY" (WITH TIMELINE)

 Disclaimer: The views and opinions expressed in this article belong to the author and do not necessarily match my own. - Dr. Bart D. Ehrman